Euro zone bond yields steady; focus remains on recovery fund

 "The headlines from the Commission should remain promising for the periphery... but the counter-initiative from the "Frugal Four" underscores that reaching unanimity about the details of "how to fund it" remains an uphill struggle into the EU summit later in June," Commerzbank analysts told clients.

+The Ifo institute's closely watched business climate index rebounded more than expected in May, recovering from its most dramatic fall on record the previous month, as a gradual lifting of lockdowns boosted corporate expectations.

-Bond yields in the bloc were relatively stable on Monday, with Italy's 10-year yield at 1.60% IT10YT=RR, just off six-week lows hit on Friday, and safe-haven German 10-year yields were down 1 basis point at -0.50%.
+Bond yields in the bloc, which have been showing little reaction to recent data releases, were relatively stable on Monday, with Italy's 10-year yield at 1.60% IT10YT=RR, just off six-week lows hit on Friday, and safe-haven German 10-year yields were down 1 basis point at -0.50%.
 DE10YT=RR

-The market was awaiting the German Ifo business climate index survey, due out at 0800 GMT, which is expected to show a moderately improved reading compared to April's release, according to a Reuters poll.
+The German economy is beginning to see light at the end of the tunnel after the passing of the severest phase of the lockdown imposed to slow the spread of the coronavirus epidemic, Ifo's economist said.
+The institute still expects a double-digit contraction of the German economy in the second quarter.

 ($1 = 0.9197 euros)